Stock Spotlight: Netflix Inc (NASDAQ:NFLX)

 Growth Potential

-- Very attractive TAM of 750m subscribers (excluding China) with management targeting 410m subscribers by 2030 (vs ~300m currently).
+- Very attractive TAM of 750 million subscribers (excluding China) with management targeting 410 mil subscribers by 2030 (vs ~325 mil currently).
+Group growth will b e driven by membership numbers, price increases and advertising spend.

 - Content flywheel with consistent investment (~$17bn/year) in global and local-language content driving engagement and reducing churn.